fnikolai/frisbee-www/content/en/docs/developers-guide/new-chart/index.md

 scope,[Test Strategy](https://www.guru99.com/how-to-create-test-strategy-document.html)are **documented** in Test
 Plan, so it can be reviewed by Management Team and re-used for other projects.

-A test plan may include a strategy for one or more of the following:
+A scenario may include a strategy for one or more of the following:

 * Baseline: to be performed during the development or approval stages of the product, typically on a small sample of units.